LyndaATT/Gapchart-Soccer-Championship/README.md

 # IGSD
-Programming a GapChart of English  football champions using OpenGL and OpenCV in C++
+Implementing a GapChart for an English  football Championship using OpenGL and OpenCV in C++